E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Pergauss/readme.rst

 Source Code
 ___________

-The source code for the second-order differencing propagator can be found within the Quantics_ software which can be downloaded via CCPForge_.
+The source code for pergauss can be found within the Quantics_ software which can be downloaded via CCPForge_.
 You firstly need to make an account (at `CCPForge <https://ccpforge.cse.rl.ac.uk/gf/project/quantics/>`_).
 The Quantics_ project has a private repository so you also need to be a member of the project to checkout.